Fetishization and tokenization are issues of racism and sexism. Issues that people dismiss because they can be construed in a positive light.

 A fetish is racist because the subject is not treated as an equal.
 They are diminished when someone believes they are supposed to look or act a certain way just because of their race.
 A fetish is not a healthy attraction; it is a fixture on an individual based on their race.
 To fetishize someone is to strip away their own individuality and reduce them to a racial stereotype.

-Fetishizing someone because of his or her race is not a compliment.
+Fetishizing someone because of their race is not a compliment.
 It assumes a monolithic identity.
 It shows that what you actually want is not an equal relationship, but rather a delivery of the caricature you understand as seeped in their race/gender/sexual orientation.

-If you love someone because of a singular trait, you don’t really love them.
+If you love someone because of a singular immutable trait, you don’t really love them.